 The ski resort and local towns buzz with visitors during winter, when snowfall is heavy and temperatures are freezing.
 March is maple syrup season, and local farms invite visitors to sample their goods straight from the tree.
 The cold weather can extend into spring, although warm days typically arrive by May, when the landscape comes to life with fresh greenery and flowers.
 Warm, sunny summers are ideal times to book a vacation rental here if you’re interested in hiking and biking, and fall ushers in spectacularly colored foliage.
 Because this area is marked by valleys and mountains, there can be a range of temperatures on any given day, so pack for diverse weather conditions.

-What are the top things to do in Seven Springs?
+Top things to do in Seven Springs

 Hit the Mountain